 The dictionary is designed for the Cherang’any people of Kenya.
 For this reason, the Cherang’any orthography is used, which does not display vowel quality and tone.
 The dictionary contains only part of the Cherang’any vocabulary and was not designed on the basis of a wordlist, but rather based on texts.
 Additional entries were made by the two co-editors of the dictionary.

-A grammar of Cherang’any has also been published in our programme:
+A grammar of Cherang’any and conference contribution has also been published in our programme:

 |« back||Print version||[top]|